 In the midst of a golden-lit and cooling autumn, where trail hikes and short runs coincide with dreamy days, I am going to do an indoor exercise here, and share it with other writers in hopes they take part as well.
 This is a long exercise, will take some time and thought to answer the questions, and I hope to gather some information about writers who tackle climate change in fiction, which may cover various environmental issues and socio-economic-political problems that either contribute to, or result from, environmental collapse.

 I do a lot of interviews on the main site, and have been interviewed a few times myself, but hardly ever really talk about my writing in-depth.
 The following author interview “template” questions are from The Wordsmiths’ Forge, and I thought it might be a fun thing to answer as I have been exploring my own writing and how I might improve or branch out with it.
 Note that I have never used a template when asking other authors questions; I tailor questions to them.
 However, the women in my family used to do these fun surveys, which were more life-related than writing-related–and they served as an exercise in keeping up with each other, since we are spread out across two countries and don’t get to see each other too often.
 I enjoyed our surveys, or questions, or explorations–however you might want to think of them.
 I’d also invite other authors to participate in the writing survey by answering these questions below.
 I will try to share them to the main site if they are related to environmental fiction.
+Email me your answers to the following questions if you would like to participate!

 How did you become involved with the subject or theme of your book?